xyproto/algernon/README.md

 // Return the directory where the REPL or script is running.
 If a filename (optional) is given, then the path to where the script is running, joined with a path separator and the given filename, is returned. scriptdir([string]) -> string

 // Read a glob, ie. "*.md" in the current script directory, or the given directory (optional).
-The contents of all found files are reeturned as a table. readglob(string[, string]) -> table
+The contents of all found files are returned as a table. readglob(string[, string]) -> table

 // Return the directory where the server is running.
 If a filename (optional) is given, then the path to where the server is running, joined with a path separator and the given filename, is returned.